edmilsonrobson/canny-api-js/undocumented-and-inconsistencies.md

 `author` - `lastActivity` and `avatarURL`
 `board` - `isPrivate`

+On the `Retrieve post` section, the `changeComment` attribute in the response example is not documented.

+Examples of error responses are only available in three methods: `Change Post status`, `Add post tag`, `Remove post tag`.
+Other methods, even outside of the `Posts` entity, do not provide examples of error messages.

 ## Users

 When requesting `/users/list`, the response doesn't contain a `hasMore` boolean attribute in the response.
 When you list posts, for example, the `hasMore` flag is there. **Changing this would be a breaking change.** Continuously querying for more users with the `skip` flag until it returns an empty array is an acceptable substitute, but the inconsistency still exists.

-On the `Delete user` section, the Example Request uses a `userID` as an argument rather than the `id`.
-The example response should also be displayed as a string: `"success"`.

 ## Votes